groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/java/document-information/groupdocs-parser-java-get-supported-file-formats-tutorial/_index.md

 </dependencies>
 ```

 **Direct Download**
 Alternatively, download the latest version from [GroupDocs.Parser for Java releases](https://releases.groupdocs.com/parser/java/).

 ### License Acquisition Steps
 To use GroupDocs.Parser:
 - Start with a free trial by downloading the library.
-- Obtain a temporary license to explore full features without limitations via the [Temporary License page](https://purchase.groupdocs.com/temporary-license/).
+- Obtain a temporary license to explore full features via the [Temporary License page](https://purchase.groupdocs.com/temporary-license/).
 - For production, purchase a commercial license from their official site.

 ### Basic Initialization and Setup